 We have become so accustomed in today's society to being prescribed medicine and taking two pills each day.

-When it comes to herbs, you can’t just drink a couple of cups of chamomile tea and expect that it helps you fall asleep.
+When it comes to herbs, you can't just drink a couple of cups of chamomile tea and expect that it will help you fall asleep.

-If it’s something that’s maintenance, taking herbs a couple of times a day may be perfect, but when actively fighting something, remember the “Early, often and after” mantra.
+If it's something that's maintenance, taking herbs a couple of times a day may be perfect, but when actively fighting something, remember the "Early, often, and after" mantra.
+(More on dosing below.)

 Herbs are High in Micronutrients